oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     response types causing access token issuance at the authorization endpoint.
-This offers countermeasures against reuse of leaked credentials through the exchange process with the authorization server and token replay through certificate binding of the access tokens.
+This offers countermeasures against reuse of leaked credentials through the exchange process with the authorization server and token replay through sender-constraining of the access tokens.

-As an alternative to exact redirect URI matching, the AS could also authenticate clients, e.g., using [@I-D.ietf-oauth-jwsreq].
+If the origin and integrity of the authorization request containing the redirect URI can be verified, for example when using [@I-D.ietf-oauth-jwsreq] or [@I-D.ietf-oauth-par] with client authentication, the authorization server MAY trust the redirect URI without further checks.

 ## Credential Leakage via Referer Headers {#credential_leakage_referrer}

 Authorization codes or values of `state` can unintentionally be